Error handling

 Request termination

-- Immediately start a new request to continue streaming.
+new WebSocket connection to continue streaming.

 Real-time cadence